Updated 26/01/2026

 2.

-To determine whether the condition referred to in the first subparagraph is fulfilled and to assess compliance with the IOSCO principles for financial benchmarks or the IOSCO principles for PRAs, as applicable, ESMA may take into account an assessment by an independent external auditor or, a certification provided by the competent authority of the administrator in the third country where the administrator is located.
+When determining whether the condition referred to in the first subparagraph is fulfilled and assessing the compliance with the IOSCO principles for financial benchmarks or the IOSCO principles for PRAs, as applicable, ESMA may take into account:

-If, and to the extent that, an administrator is able to demonstrate that a benchmark it provides is a regulated-data benchmark or a commodity benchmark that is not based on submissions by contributors the majority of which are supervised entities, there shall be no obligation on the administrator to comply with requirements not applicable to the provision of regulated-data benchmarks and of commodity benchmarks as provided for in Article 17 and Article 19(1) respectively.
+Where, and to the extent that, an administrator located in a third country is able to demonstrate that a benchmark it provides is a regulated-data benchmark, or a commodity benchmark subject to Annex II, the administrator shall not be obliged to comply with the requirements which, pursuant to Articles 17 and 19, are not applicable to the provision of regulated-data benchmarks and of commodity benchmarks subject to Annex II.

 3.